gijstemp/gijstemp/README.md

 <p align="center">
-<h2>Hello there!
+<h2>Welcome to my GitHub profile!
 My name is Gijs Tempelman. 👋</h2>
-<p align="center">Aspiring Data Scientist with a MSc. in Business Analytics from the University of Rotterdam, the Netherlands :student:.
-I'm passionate about all things data related.
-I aspire to be a data scientist and have experience in areas of data analysis and machine learning :man_technologist:.
+<p align="center">I am a Business Development Specialist at GreenBytes where we use AI and historical data to reduce food waste in restaurants.
+I hold an MSc in Business Analytics from the University of Rotterdam and am passionate about all things data-related.
+With experience in data analysis, data science, and machine learning, I believe that data can help us understand the world around us and be used for the greater good of society.
 </p>
-<p align="center"> Data, in my opinion, tells us more than simply numbers; it also helps us understand the world around us.
-I'm interested in data science because I believe it can be utilized for the greater good of society.
-Data science for social good has resulted in new and innovative approaches to topics such as education, poverty, health, human rights, the environment, and more.
-I would love to be able to contribute to that!   </p>
+<p align="center"> I am constantly working to further my education and expertise in data science and this GitHub profile serves as a testament to my efforts and achievements!   </p>
 <p align="center"><a href="https://www.linkedin.com/in/gijs-tempelman-640128217/"><img src="https://github.com/gijstemp/gijstemp/blob/main/linkedin.svg" height=25>
 </p>
 <hr>